89th Attack Squadron: Initial organization

 The second predecessor of the 89th was constituted as the 89th Observation Squadron on the inactive list in 1935.
-In October 1936, the two squadrons were consolidated as the 89th Reconnaissance Squadron, but remained inactive until 1940.
-The squadron was activated and assigned to General Headquarters Air Force at March Field, California, but attached to the 17th Bombardment Group.
-The squadron was reassigned to Northwest Air District in June 1940, with its primary mission being reconnaissance with a secondary mission of bombardment.
+In October 1936, the two squadrons were consolidated as the 89th Reconnaissance Squadron, but remained inactive until February 1940.
+The squadron was activated and assigned to General Headquarters Air Force at March Field, California, but was attached to the 17th Bombardment Group.
+The squadron moved to McChord Field, Washington and was reassigned to Northwest Air District in June 1940, with its primary mission being reconnaissance with a secondary mission of bombardment.
 It was initially equipped with Douglas B-18 Bolos, but soon converted to Douglas B-23 Dragons.